Data-to-Insight-Center/faf-api-ICICLE/README.md

 ## API access to the US Bureau of Transportation Statistics' Freight Analysis Framework dataset

-This is a hosted REST API to the US Bureau of Transportation Statistics (BTS) Feight Analysis Framework (FAF) dataset.
+This is a hosted REST API to the US Bureau of Transportation Statistics (BTS) Freight Analysis Framework (FAF) dataset.
 It has been developed by the Data To Insight Center (D2I) at Indiana University as part of the [NSF ICICLE AI Institute](https://icicle.osu.edu/) and in collaboration with the US Bureau of Transportation Statistics.
 The API provides access to the dataset hosted in a remote MySQL server (called the FAF database as implemented in the `Data_Lookup.py` file located in the `src` folder at the root of the server).

 The design of the FAF database API had the following objectives: